-109. There were two twin boys who had the surname Possilpark in Glasgow.
-I remember that there was boy called Who was there at the same time as me.
-There was another boy called Glass He died of cancer whilst I was in there.
+109. There were two twin boys who had the surname They were from Possilpark in Glasgow.
+I remember that there was boy called who was there at the same time as me.
+There was another boy called He died of cancer whilst I was in there.